howtoscalenn/howtoscalenn.github.io/index.md

 ![deepseek_init_std](/assets/img/how_to_scale_cheatsheet/deepseek_init_std.png){: width="100%"}

 I honestly don’t know exactly why this works so well.
-My guess is that it’s due to the combination of many normalization modules, residual connections, and adaptive optimizers—but who really knows?
+My guess is that it’s due to the combination of many normalization modules, residual connections, and adaptive optimizers, but who really knows?

 ### <mark style='background-color: #dcffe4'> Rethinking Conventional Wisdom </mark>